steff880/MS2-project-Cottage/README.md

 - One error found - Property backdrop-filter doesn't exist : blur(14px);.
 I used this property to add blurred effect on the cards behind the text.
 Used in Cottages page.
 Could not find a way around it.
-- Warnings are either from vandor prefixes or bootsrap.
+- Warnings are either from vendor prefixes or bootstrap.

 ### [JSHint](https://jshint.com/)